tsmx/secure-config-tool/README.md

 ### update-hmac

-Updates the HMAC of an existing configuration file after it has been changed (properties added/deleted/changed...).
+Updates the HMAC of an existing secure configuration file after it has been changed (properties added/deleted/changed...).

 The result is printed to stdout.
 Use `>` to save it in a new file or the `--overwrite` option.